How to Floss Your Teeth With Braces

 If you haven’t begun your teeth straightening treatment, consider choosing Invisalign® instead of braces.
 Many patients in need of teeth straightening will qualify for Invisalign®.
 Invisalign® can straighten your teeth with a better appearance, improved comfort, no dietary restrictions, a more flexible schedule, and greater convenience in maintaining oral health.
 Your Invisalign® trays can be removed for regular flossing and brushing, so as long as you know how to floss correctly, you will be able to continue doing so throughout your treatment.

-If you need help with teeth straightening or other cosmetic procedures, request your complimentary consultation with Cosmetic Dentist Dr. Kevin Sands.
+If you need help with teeth straightening or other cosmetic procedures, request your consultation with Cosmetic Dentist Dr. Kevin Sands.
 Dr. Sands will help you achieve the dental appearance you desire with a personalized treatment plan designed especially for you.
 To schedule your appointment with Dr. Sands, call (310) 273-0111 or contact Dr. Sands online today.